hanna-yhchen/Flow/Pods/Target Support Files/Pods-Flow/Pods-Flow-acknowledgements.markdown

       same "printed page" as the copyright notice for easier identification within third-party archives.

-    Copyright [yyyy] [name of copyright owner]
+   Copyright 2020 Firebase, Inc.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.
    You may obtain a copy of the License at

        http://www.apache.org/licenses/LICENSE-2.0

    Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

-## Runtime Library Exception to the Apache 2.0 License: ##

-    As an exception, if you use this Software to compile your source code and portions of this Software are embedded into the binary product as a result, you may redistribute such product without providing attribution as would otherwise be required by Sections 4(a), 4(b) and 4(d) of the License.

 ## FirebaseStorage